 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Unfurling yellow Datura or Brugmansia by titanium22 under © CC BY-SA 2.0
+Unfurling yellow Datura or Brugmansia (also on social media) by titanium22 under © CC BY-SA 2.0

 Datura seeds and pod by Gregory ★ under © CC BY-SA 2.0

 Flowering datura by Bishnu Sarangi under Pixabay license